Yesterday (2019 film): Plot

-Ellie joins Jack in Liverpool, and they share a drunken evening and kiss, but she tells him she is not interested in a one-night stand.
-The next morning, Jack and Rocky pursue Ellie to the train station, where she congratulates Jack but tells him she cannot be a part of his celebrity life.
-He returns to Los Angeles heartbroken and desperate to have an everyday life again, while Ellie begins dating Gavin.
+Ellie joins Jack in Liverpool, and they share a drunken evening and kiss, but she tells him that she is not interested in a one-night stand.
+The next morning, Jack and Rocky pursue Ellie to Liverpool Lime Street railway station, where she congratulates Jack but tells him that she cannot be a part of his celebrity life.
+He returns to Los Angeles heartbroken and desperate to have an ordinary life again, while Ellie begins dating Gavin.

-The record label prepares to launch Jack's debut album but reject his title ideas—taken from Beatles albums—and names it One Man Only, pushing his talent.
+The record label prepares to launch Jack's debut album, but they reject his title ideas—taken from Beatles albums—and name it One Man Only, pushing his talent.
 Jack persuades them to launch the album with a rooftop concert in Gorleston-on-Sea.

-Two people who, like Jack, also recall the Beatles, approach him backstage.
-They tell him they know he didn't write the songs, but thank him, having feared the Beatles' music was gone forever.
-They give him the address of John Lennon, who, having never formed the Beatles in this reality, has survived into old age, out of the public spotlight.
-John, who has lived a happy life with his wife, advises Jack to pursue the one he loves and always tell the truth.
+Two people who also recall the Beatles approach him backstage.
+They tell him that they know that he did not write the songs, but thank him anyway, having feared that the Beatles' music was gone forever.
+They give him the address of John Lennon, who never became a big star in this reality and who, having lived a long, happy life out of the public spotlight with his wife, advises Jack to pursue the one he loves and always tell the truth.

-Jack calls in a favour with Sheeran, who arranges for him to perform at Wembley Stadium.
-Jack confesses to the crowd that he plagiarized the music and loves Ellie, and has Rocky upload the songs free on the internet, sabotaging the record release and enraging Debra.
-Jack and Ellie marry and start a family, and he gives up stardom to become a music teacher.
+Jack calls in a favour with Sheeran, who arranges for him to join him onstage at Wembley Stadium.
+Jack confesses to the crowd that he plagiarised the music and that he loves Ellie, and he has Rocky upload the songs free on the internet, sabotaging the record release and enraging Debra.
+Jack and Ellie return to her home and have sex.
+In the morning, Jack equates his feelings for Ellie with how Harry Potter must have felt when he defeated Lord Voldemort, but Ellie just asks "Who?", which momentarily makes him pause for thought.
+They decide to start a family, and Jack gives up stardom to become a music teacher.